benbalter/benbalter.github.com/_resume_positions/hubber-enablement.md

 ---
 employer: GitHub
-title: Director of Hubber Enablement, Office of the Chief Operating Officer
+title: Director of Hubber Enablement, Office of the COO
 start_date: '2024-07-08'
 ---